Give Now »

 What makes Indiana a perfect spot for whiskey production?

 Pretty much everything.
-Indiana has great, limestone rich water that is ideal for distilling, we have large scale agriculture, specifically corn and wheat, the raw materials of distilled spirits.
+Indiana has great, limestone-rich water that is ideal for distilling.
+We have large-scale agriculture, specifically corn and wheat—the raw materials of distilled spirits.
 We have vast forests of white oak trees, the ideal material in which to store whiskey to yield the desired flavor profiles and color.
 And whether we like it or not, our extreme swings in weather and relatively high humidity create the perfect environment to optimally convert the clear “white dog” spirit that goes into the barrel into the honey brown whiskey that consumers desire.

 steampunk dudes

-Briefly, is there a historical reason that can pinpoint why Indiana fell behind Kentucky and Tennessee in production?
+Is there a historical reason that can pinpoint why Indiana fell behind Kentucky and Tennessee in production?

 distiller leans against still

-How did breweries stay afloat during the prohibition movement - or did they?
+How did breweries stay afloat during the prohibition movement—or did they?

 starlight glass